 I recently had a disappointing service experience with an international money transferring service .
 A week after transferring money I received a web survey to provide feedback about my experience.
 Though I was eager to provide my feedback, the survey questions got me frustrated.
 The questions were long and weren't focused on my experience.

 The survey and the company clearly prioritized a less than a minute-long interaction I had with an employee rather than the interaction I had with an automated kiosk where I spent most of my time.
 Thankfully, the survey did provide a final comment question that gave me the opportunity to let them know about the malfunctioning automated kiosk which led me to give them poor scores.

 Most business realize the value of products, online experience and marketing efforts customized to specific customers.
-For instance, email marketing campaign uses the recipient’s first name in the greeting for personalized message.
-This personalization shows your knowledge of your relationship making products, service and messaging more impactful.
+For instance, email marketing campaigns uses the recipient’s first name in the greeting for personalized message.
+This personalization shows your knowledge of your relationship making products, service and messaging impactful.

 The same principle applies to Customer experience feedback surveys.
 We cannot use the same survey for all of our customers, it needs to be personalized according to specific interactions.
 This helps the customer to provide feedback with clear questions about their event and will help you tie action to specific points in customer journeys.

 - Ask questions relevant to specific customer experience

 As mentioned above my personal experience is a perfect example on what not to do in a survey.
 Don't generalize all potential interactions into one.
 All questions need to be directed at the individual experience rather than a generic question set.
 Understand your customer experiences before you create a feedback survey to get maximum feedback.